Nassau County Traffic Ticket Lawyer

 Too Many Points Will Lead to an Automatic Suspension of Your License

-If you accumulate eleven points or more within an eighteen month period, (calculated by date of violation) your license will automatically be suspended.
+If you accumulate eleven points or more within an eighteen-month period (calculated by the date of violation), your license will automatically be suspended.

-While most moving traffic tickets carry points and a fine, a conviction to certain traffic violations will lead to an automatic suspension or revocation of your driving privilege.
-For example, a conviction for driving without insurance (VTL 319.1) in New York will automatically lead to a one year revocation of your driver’s license.
-Likewise convictions to three or more speeding tickets or three or more misdemeanor traffic convictions (or any combination of thereof), with dates of violations all within eighteen months of each other, will lead to a six month revocation of your license.
+While most moving traffic tickets carry points and a fine, a conviction for certain traffic violations will lead to an automatic suspension or revocation of your driving privilege.
+For example, a conviction for driving without insurance (VTL 319.1) in New York will automatically lead to a one-year revocation of your driver’s license.
+Likewise, convictions of three or more speeding tickets or three or more misdemeanor traffic convictions (or any combination thereof), with dates of violations all within eighteen months of each other, will lead to a six-month revocation of your license.

 You Can End up with a Criminal Record from a Traffic Ticket in New York

 A number of traffic offenses under the New York State Vehicle and Traffic Law are misdemeanor charges.
-A conviction to any of those traffic offenses will result in a criminal record.
-A common charge that motorist often don’t realize is a misdemeanor charge is driving with a suspended license (VTL 511.1).
+A conviction for any of those traffic offenses will result in a criminal record.
+A common charge that motorists often don’t realize is a misdemeanor charge is driving with a suspended license (VTL 511.1).

 Below is a list of some traffic offenses that are misdemeanors.
-A conviction to any of these will result in a criminal conviction.
+A conviction for any of these will result in a criminal conviction.